tendermint/tendermint/spec/abci++/abci++_methods.md

     * _p_'s Tendermint creates a block header.
-2. _p_'s Tendermint calls `RequestPrepareProposal` with the newly generated block, the local commit of the previous height (with vote extensions), and any outstanding evidence of misbahavior.
+2. _p_'s Tendermint calls `RequestPrepareProposal` with the newly generated block, the local commit of the previous height (with vote extensions), and any outstanding evidence of misbehavior.
 The call is synchronous: Tendermint's execution will block until the Application returns from the call.
 3. The Application uses the information received (transactions, commit info, misbehavior, time) to (potentially) modify the proposal.